ileckfi/eXpansionPluginPack.github.io/docs/services/admingroups.md

 layout: docs
 ---

-## Component : Admin Groups
+## Admin Groups

-The Admin Groups component of eXpansion allows having various admin groups with players in them.
-Each group having different permissions.
+The Admin Groups allows having various admin groups with players in them, each group having different permissions.

-There are multiple services forming this component, but as we will see layer a helper service simplifies the usage of the component.
-Making it easy to use.

 The Admin groups functionality of expansion will place each player in a certain group, player that has no privileges will be put in the guest group.

-In eXpansion V1 a player could bee in multiple groups, this is no longer possible.
-A player can only be in one Admin group.
+> Difference to eXpansion<sup>1</sup> -  A player can only be in one Admin group.

 ### Admin Groups Helper

-This **service** will allow to check if a player has certain permissions, to which admin group a player belongs, and get player groups in order to display widgets for each admin group.
+Allowss to check if a player has certain permissions, to which admin group a player belongs, and get player groups in order to display widgets for each admin group.